Ada-Developers-Academy/jump-start-live/lessons/day5/arrays.md

 ### Why Arrays?
 Instead of having to create individual variables, arrays are often used to group data together and make it easy to access.

 Consider wanting to store the daily temperature averages for the month of December.
-You could create 31 variables to store those temperatures but that might be hard to manage, not to mention, a lot of line of codes.
+You could create 31 variables to store those temperatures but that might be hard to manage, not to mention, many lines of code.
 Then, if you later decide to store the temperatures for the entire year, it becomes almost impossible to handle.

 A perfect solution to this is to use an array.
-Now you have one name to reference all the temperatures, and can easily access the temperature from a specific day.
+Now you have one name to reference all of the temperatures, and you can easily access the temperature from a specific day.

 ### Array Indexes
 Array indexes start at 0, and increase by 1.
 You cannot change the indexes of an array.